ayo-d09/aws-auto-remediation-system/README.md

 # Generate high CPU load for 15 minutes
 timeout 900 dd if=/dev/zero of=/dev/null &
 timeout 900 dd if=/dev/zero of=/dev/null &

-Now wait 10–15 minutes and watch what happens:
+Now wait around 10–15 minutes and:

-You’ll receive warning emails
+- You’ll receive warning emails
-Then critical alerts
+- Then critical alerts
-The instance will reboot by itself
+- The instance will reboot by itself
-Lambda will handle the recovery
+- Lambda will handle the recovery

 You can watch the Lambda logs live with: aws logs tail /aws/lambda/auto_heal_ec2 --follow